BitcoinDesign/Guide/guide/getting-started/14-hardware.md

 ## Miners

 Bitcoin mining has turned into a professional undertaking years ago.
-Today, dedicated hardware (so-called ASICS, or application-specific integrated circuits) is being developed that is optimized to continuously execute the bitcoin hashing algorithm over and over until an acceptable hash is found.
+Today, dedicated hardware (so-called ASICS, or application-specific integrated circuits) is being developed that is optimized to continuously execute the Bitcoin hashing algorithm (called [SHA-256](https://en.wikipedia.org/wiki/SHA-2){:target="_blank"}) over and over until an acceptable hash is found.
 A modern miner (in 2020) can generate around 14,000,000,000,000 hashes per second.
 The more hashes generated, the higher the chance of "finding" a new block and receiving freshly minted bitcoin as a reward.

 {% include image.html
    image = "/assets/images/guide/getting-started/mining-hardware.png"